dpi-tta-lessons/ruby-basics/content.md

 - have a name
 - have a birthday
+- have a fur color
+- have a unique personality
 - can meow
 - can purr
-- etc.

 Each cat has their own unique values for these characteristics:

-- name
+- name: "Turkey"
-- birthday
+- birthday: 2016
-- fur color
+- fur color: Ginger
-- personality
-- etc.
+- personality: "Likes to wake up early and go outside.
+Very vocal"

 In Ruby we can write a blueprint for a cat using a *class*.
 We'll use that class to create a cat object (an *instance* of `Cat` class).